• Home

 • Voluntarily changing to a lower-paying job

-One thing that we see often is people failing to file the Motion to Modify quickly when something changes.
+We often see people failing to file the Motion to Modify quickly when something changes.

 Get help modifying your child support or child custody today

-We understand that this is a difficult time, and money is tight, but you need to get the Order changed before you are in a hole that is too deep to dig out of.
+We understand that this is a difficult time, and money is tight, but you need to get the Order changed before you are in a hole too deep to dig out of.

 If there is a change of financial circumstances, you need to call a St. Louis divorce and family law attorney right away.
 If nothing else, you need to get a Motion filed with the Court in hopes that you will be able to make the change in support obligation retroactive to the date of filing.